ismailof/mopidy-btsource/README.rst

 Changelog
 =========

-v0.1.0 (UNRELEASED)
+v0.2.5 (UNRELEASED)
 ----------------------------------------

-- Initial release.
+- Initial release on Git.
+- First more or less usable version